Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
 1. Click on the **Create Account** tab.
-1. Fill out all the appropriate information and submit said information.
+1. Fill out all the appropriate information and click submit.
 1. Once the **Profile** page opens, click on the **Share Recipe** button.
-1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
+1. Fill out all the appropriate information, including an avatar, and click submit.
 1. Favorite this recipe.
 1. Go to the **Profile** page and click on the **Share Recipe** button.
 1. Fill out all the appropriate information, including an avatar, and submit another new recipe.